nov1n/pixyll/_posts/2015-06-16-meteor-toys.md

 ## Mongol

 The first one is [Mongol](https://github.com/msavin/Mongol).
 This is a visual editing tool for mongodb collections in meteor.
-This may sound a bit fuzzy which is why we're going to look at what it does together.
+This may sound a bit vague, which is why we're going to look at what it does together.
 For those of you who like to follow along, add the package to your meteor project with the following command.

 `meteor add msavin:mongol`